eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_python.md

     return {"position": 330, "requestId": "123456789"}
 ```

 Looking at a test you notice the annotation `@pytest.mark.asyncio`.
-This is required if the test is defined as a co-routine.
+This is required if the test is defined as a coroutine.
 The next step is to create a mock from all the external dependencies.
 The method takes 4 arguments: first is the object to be mocked, second the method for which you want to modify the return value, third a callable and the last argument is the return value.
 After creating the mock, you can test the method and check the response.
 Use asserts to make your test fail if the response does not match.

 ## See the results